Thank you for reading our post, please rate this article at the end.

 Insulate the Plumbing and Electrical Openings

-It’s essential that you seal and insulate the areas around electrical openings and plumbing on the outside of your RV.
-Use expanding foam insulation for large gaps and caulk for smaller gaps.
+You must seal and insulate the areas around electrical openings and plumbing on the outside of your RV.
+Use expanding foam insulation for significant gaps and caulk for smaller gaps.

 Be careful when using foams since they can expand and cause damage.
 Always go for low-expansion foams typically used around windows and doors.